danielharrell/open-eyes-lect-2017-18/Open.md

 parabola was enclosed in openness.
 This enclosed openness in the human case might be thought a boundary of recognition, that not only excludes what we keep out, but contains what we let in.
-It would allow us to open---whether our doors or hearts or minds---from the inside out.
-This boundary would also be what breaks, or even vanishes, in cases of corruption.
-Once Odysseus is no longer master of his door, on this account, the door can no longer open from the inside and contain the outside in an act of recognition.
+It would allow us to open---our doors, hearts, eyes, minds---from the inside out.
+This boundary would also be what breaks in cases of corruption, and open us, like a broken jar, from the outside in.
+Once Odysseus is no longer master of his door, on this account, the door no longer opens from the inside, to contain the outside in an act of recognition.
 It now only opens from the outside, and exposes the inside to an act of transgression.
 Hence the suitors, and how they indeed *get into* the house of Odysseus.
-And also how the corpses *get into* the eyes of Leontius, when he is no longer master of them, and can no longer open them from within.
+Or the corpses, and how they, too, *get into* the eyes of Leontius, once he is no longer master of them, and can no longer open them from within.

 ## Awareness {#awareness}

+But even if this account made partial sense of true openness, there are some reasons to think it fails to make complete sense of this.
+For one thing, if the masterless eyes of Leontius are at all comparable to broken jars, then how can they take their fill---one might say to the brim---of the corpses?
+As jars, his eyes seem to be perfectly whole in this act, and this wholeness seems matched by his awareness of this, as he damns his eyes even as he his eyes, and his damnation of them, And what to make of his damnation

-But suppose this account makes sense of ways that we ourselves, like the parabola, are enclosed in openness.
+ways that we
+ourselves, like the parabola, are enclosed in openness.
 Still, one might think it leaves our deepest way of being open untouched.
 For this was the openness of awareness.
-And we could say of Leontius, for example, that his own loss of mastery over his eyes comes with an acute awareness of this, as he angrily addresses his eyes: "There, ye wretches, take your fill of the fine spectacle." <!--check on this translation--> Even if his eyes no longer open from within, they still open from without, and do so as if liberated from any bounds.
-And his awareness of this suggests that awareness, too, is boundless in some sense.
-And while the suitors may get through Odysseus's door, they will not survive Odysseus's awareness of it, or Penelope's. <!--Be sure in world talk to bring back Leontius and Odysseus losing world.
+And we could say of Leontius, for example, that his own loss of mastery over his eyes comes with an acute awareness of this, as he angrily tells them: "There, ye wretches, take your fill of the fine spectacle." <!--check on this translation--> Even if the eyes of Leontius no longer open from within, they still open from without, and fill to the brim as if liberated from any bounds.
+And even if we call this mere openness, Leontius's own damnation of it makes it true, in the very awareness behind this damnation that must be as boundless as his eyes. e has that must therefore be as boundless as his eyes his awareness of this suggests that awareness, too, must be boundless in some sense, and therefore open in this sensetherefore truly open in some sense. .
+And while the suitors may get through Odysseus's door, they will not survive Odysseus's awareness of it, or Penelope's, in a similar suggestion that true openness is real.
+And the spectacle of slaughter Homer allows us to see, inside his house, is another bit of evidence that awareness is lawless, boundless.
+And this suggests that awareness works The boundary broken Loss of mastery comes not with loss of sight. <!--Be sure in world talk to bring back Leontius and Odysseus losing world.
 Also use world as totality to argue for boundary.
 Nothing outside a totality.-->

-(Revise from here.)
-To possess the world in this sense is to open from the inside it contain what we are open to in an act of recognition, o open from the inside, in an act of letting-in, that encloses

-- Look up Leontius and Odysseus to try to justify use of "world" in this context.
-Also look at Things task for lecture notes.

-But on this account, then, what it would mean to open from the inside would involve a form, that is, to , and more generally (rewrite from here, bringing next paragraph up, then think about how to transition to next part on awareness).
+- Case for opposite conclusion: awareness can contain this boundlessness, as if we were enclosed in openness not merely as an infinite parabola, but as an infinite circle.

-But on this account, then, to
+- Then move on to world vocabulary.
-open our eyes, our door, even our heart, involves a form of agency, a letting-in, that encloses what we are open to, in a act of recognition, as if being open were again the result, and thus the look, of being closed.
-Or to put this implication more skeptically: it is as if being open were a contradiction in terms, in having no being beyond seeming.

 - Need to re-write this next part, with greater connection to previous part.